Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 1. Risk management system: Document a continuous risk management process covering the AI system’s full lifecycle — design, training, deployment, monitoring, and retirement.

-3. Technical documentation: Maintain logs and records that enable regulators and auditors to reconstruct how the system reached any specific output.
+3. Technical documentation: Maintain logs and records enabling regulators and auditors to reconstruct how the system reached any specific output.

 4. Human oversight mechanisms: Deploy documented processes allowing a qualified HR professional to review, override, or halt any AI-generated employment decision before it takes effect.